MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 MobileCenter.start(getApplication(), "{Your App Secret}", Push.class);
 ```

-## Enable or disable Mobile Center Push at runtime
+## Enable or disable App Center Push at runtime

-You can enable and disable Mobile Center Push at runtime.
+You can enable and disable App Center Push at runtime.
 If you disable it, the SDK will stop updating the Google registration identifier used to push but the existing one will continue working.
-In other words, disabling the Mobile Center Push in the SDK will **NOT** stop your application from receiving push notifications.
+In other words, disabling the App Center Push in the SDK will **NOT** stop your application from receiving push notifications.

 ```java
 Push.setEnabled(false);
 ```
-To enable Mobile Center Push again, use the same API but pass `true` as a parameter.
+To enable App Center Push again, use the same API but pass `true` as a parameter.

 ```java
 Push.setEnabled(true);